 On the other hand, this business model is not easy either.

 You can find many gurus promising you to earn a few hundred within a week.
 It does not work that way, especially when you’re a beginner.

 It takes time to build up an affiliate business, usually from 6 to 18 months.
 Again it depends on a specific niche you are involved in and the effort you are willing to put into it.

 Pros and Cons Of Affiliate Marketing

-- Affiliate programs are easy to join and require no fees, no previous experience.
+- Affiliate programs are easy to join and require no fees, and no previous experience.

 In some, you don’t need to have a website.
 Although it is highly recommended to create one down the road (but for example Amazon Affiliate Program does not require you to have a website)

 - No face-to-face selling, no phone calls to make the sale.